kaskada-ai/kaskada/charts/kaskada-canary/README.md

 [Kaskada](https://github.com/kaskada-ai/kaskada/) is a query engine for event-based (timestamped) data.

 This helm chart installs a persistant version of the kaskada service in the simplest configuration possible.
-This chart should be primarily used for initial testing and not for production scenarios.
+This chart is primarily for initial testing and should not be used in production scenarios.

 In this setup, the kaskada service runs as two containers in a single pod, and persists its database as a file on attached storage.
 It also requires access to an object store.